danmacklin/erlang_cep/README.md

 The default matchType is standard.
 The default resetStrategy is restart.

-If a query fails to parse the error atom is returned.
+If a query fails to parse an error atom is returned.

 Some examples :-